summerwings/GCN_Anticipation/README.md

 Train on Sample dataset:
 > python main.py

 In training, our default stream is only based on graph-level information, as we proposed in our paper.

-Additionally, this source code also offers an option to introduce pixel-level information (refering to previous SOTA: https://github.com/Flaick/Surgical-Workflow-Anticipation) into our network to extend our network in different circumstances.

 ## Citing